 Born and raised down the bayous of South Louisiana, Torrance Latham grew to be a connoisseur of crab legs, shrimp, crawfish and boudin.
-For the past three years, he's now added ropa vieja, arroz con pollo and stone crab to his culinary repertoire while also steering the ship on the Pulitzer Prize-winning breaking news desk as night editor for the Miami Herald.
+For the past three years, he's now added ropa vieja, arroz con pollo and stone crab to his culinary repertoire, while also steering the ship on the Pulitzer Prize-winning breaking news desk as night editor for the Miami Herald.

 Prior to living in the 305, Latham made a home in Chicago, also working in breaking news - this time at The Associated Press as a reporter / editor for AP's Central region, covering 14 states.

 He is a father of two beautiful kids: daughter Tamera, 6, and son Tristan, 2.

-William Sanchez II
+William Sanchez

-Willie Sanchez II, a media veteran with 30 years of experience in TV, radio, and podcasts, currently serves as the Executive Director of Business Development and Digital Operations at Fox News Audio.
+Willie Sanchez, a media veteran with 30 years of experience in TV, radio, and podcasts, currently serves as the VP, Business Development/Digital Audio Operations at Fox News Audio.
 Raised in Washington Heights, New York, amidst inner-city challenges of the '80s, Willie's parents enrolled him in Catholic school, shaping his persistence.

 At the age of 16, he began his career as a production assistant for ABC in Concert, igniting his journey in media.
-A graduate of UMass Amherst, Willie's career includes stints at WABC Radio, ABC NewsOne, and ABC Sports, where he managed sports programming for the NFL, NBA, and IndyCar.
+A graduate of UMass Amherst, Sanchez's career includes stints at WABC Radio, ABC NewsOne, and ABC Sports, where he managed sports programming for the NFL, NBA, and IndyCar.

-William Sanchez II (continued) Following a period of unemployment due to a merger, Willie found a new home at Fox News Radio, where he has excelled for 18 years.
-His achievements include pioneering podcast e-commerce, revamping digital audio, creating the Fox Audio network, and achieving over 30 million monthly podcast downloads with mid-seven-figure revenues.
+Following a period of unemployment due to a merger, Sanchez found a new home at Fox News Radio, where he has excelled for 18 years.
+His achievements include pioneering podcast e-commerce, revamping digital audio, creating the Fox Audio network, and achieving over 30 million monthly podcast downloads with midseven-figure revenues.

-Outside of work, Willie is deeply involved in community projects and causes.
+Outside of work, Sanchez is deeply involved in community projects and causes.
 His roles include serving as a member of the Rochelle Park Recreation Committee, coaching youth basketball at Sacred Heart, and assisting as an Assistant Scoutmaster for Troop 114.
 He also serves as the Media Director at Sacred Heart Church and produces impactful podcasts for organizations such as the Emma Bowen Foundation, Girls On The Run, and Achilles International.
-As a Board Member of the St. John's University School of Journalism, Willie continues to make positive contributions at both the local and national levels.
+As a Board Member of the St. John's University School of Journalism, Sanchez continues to make positive contributions at both the local and national levels.